projen/projen/docusaurus/docs/quick-starts/typescript/angular/index.md

   ],
 ```

+Run `npx projen` and you'll see the contents of `.gitignore` have been updated.

 ## README.md

-`README.md` is not managed by projen's TypeScript project type.
+`README.md` is not managed by projen's TypeScript project.
 Feel free to update it without
 worrying about projen overwriting it.

 That's it!
 You now have a working Angular application under projen management.
 Type